 Changes in consumer behaviour may be leading the change in more ethical, greener consumption but it's also clear that people are feeling the pinch.
 Rising inflation and increased prices mean that many people have less disposable income which means that producers are stuck in the middle, with a need to innovate pushing up costs while falling demand may suggest a need to cut prices.
 The end result is squeezed margins, and for producers importing ingredients from overseas, this is compounded by currency costs.
-The weak pound caused by Brexit has made British exports attractive to overseas buyers for a few years since the EU referendum.
+The weaker pound is currently making British exports attractive to overseas buyers, which helps with some aspects of food manufacture but it still carries some risk.
 Currency values fluctuate which can lead to reduced margins or some goods becoming priced out of the market.